wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - HTTP POST flooding and resource exhaustion:
   It would be possible for an attacker in possession of authentication credentials valid to publish a WHIP stream to make multiple HTTP POST to the WHIP endpoint.
   This will force the WHIP endpoint to process the incoming SDP and allocate resources for being able to setup the DTLS/ICE connection.
-  While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP resource will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
+  While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP session will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
   If the connection rate is high enough, this could lead to resource exhaustion on the WHIP server and it will not be able to process legitimate incoming publications.
   In order to prevent this scenario, WHIP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming initial HTTP POST requests.

-- Insecure direct object references (IDOR) on the WHIP resource locations:
+- Insecure direct object references (IDOR) on the WHIP session locations:
-  If the URsL returned by the WHIP endpoint for the WHIP resources location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP resources currently running in a WHIP server.
+  If the URsL returned by the WHIP endpoint for the WHIP sessions location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP sessions currently running in a WHIP server.
   In order to prevent this scenario, WHIP endpoints SHOULD generate URLs with enough randomness, using a cryptographically secure pseudorandom number generator following the best practices in Randomness Requirements for Security {{!RFC4086}}, and implement a rate limit and avalanche control mechanism for HTTP DELETE requests.
-  The security considerations for Universally Unique IDentifier (UUID) {{!RFC4122}} Section 6 are applicable for generating the WHIP resources location URL.
+  The security considerations for Universally Unique IDentifier (UUID) {{!RFC4122}} Section 6 are applicable for generating the WHIP sessions location URL.

 - HTTP PATCH flooding:
-Similar to the HTTP POST flooding, a malicious client could also create a resource exhaustion by sending multiple HTTP PATCH request to the WHIP resource, although the WHIP Resources can limit the impact by not allocating new ICE candidates and reusing the existing ICE candidates when doing ICE restarts.
+Similar to the HTTP POST flooding, a malicious client could also create a resource exhaustion by sending multiple HTTP PATCH request to the WHIP session, although the WHIP sessions can limit the impact by not allocating new ICE candidates and reusing the existing ICE candidates when doing ICE restarts.
 In order to prevent this scenario, WHIP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming HTTP PATCH requests.

 # IANA Considerations